Colonization & Colony Management¶

 Drivers:

-- Supply at the hub is the only live signal — heavy buying drains stock, raising the price toward 80; periodic restocks pull it back toward 30.
+- Pioneer roster depth at the Office is the only live signal — heavy contracting drains the available roster, raising the per-pioneer fee toward 80; periodic intake refreshes it back toward 30.

 - Federation tax / region control do not currently feed into the formula.

-Effective range a player will see: ~30–80 cr/unit, dependent on hub stock at purchase time.
-Bulk colonization runs (10,000 units) deplete the hub enough to noticeably push the price up mid-buy.
+Effective range a player will see: ~30–80 cr per pioneer, dependent on roster depth at contracting time.
+Bulk colonization runs (10,000 pioneers) deplete the roster enough to noticeably push the fee up mid-contract.

 When you colonize: